OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 Finally, **D_model** is the distance matrix of the target shape.

-To evaluate the error curve for a collection of shapes you should average the error curves of all pairs of shapes, as follows:
+* **Shape collection**: To evaluate the error curve for a collection of shapes you should average the error curves of all pairs of shapes, as follows:
 ```
 CURVES = zeros(N_pairs,1001);
 for i=1:NumberOfPairs